 Large Undeveloped Tracts.
 Approximately 480 acres of undeveloped land in large tracts remain within Barre City.
 Some of this land is suitable for development, but a significant amount has natural resource constraints (primarily steep slopes) that limit development potential.
 Much of this land is forested and some has been logged over the years.
 The remaining land is farmland with open fields, some of which remains in agricultural use.
-These lands provide a diverse and productive mix of habitat types supporting abundant wildlife, including turkey, deer, bear, bobcat, moose, and many other species of birds.
+These lands provide a diverse and productive mix of habitat types supporting abundant wildlife, including turkey, deer, fox, porcupine, rabbit, and many other species of birds such as hawks and owls.